kev-daniell/ses-sandboxing/README.md

-# SES Hardened Javascript Sandboxing
+# SES Hardened Javascript and LavaMoat Sandboxing

-This repository contains a monorepo setup for experimenting with SES (Secure EcmaScript) to create a hardened JavaScript sandboxing environment.
+This repository contains a monorepo setup for experimenting with Hardened JavaScript from SES (Secure EcmaScript) and LavaMoat to defend against supply chain attacks.
 The goal is to secure JavaScript execution by locking down the environment and preventing unauthorized access to sensitive information and functions.

 ## Packages

 This monorepo includes the following packages:

+### Hardened JavaScript Testing Packages
 - `@ses/btc`: A dummy package acting as a target for adversaries.
 - `@ses/protected`: A hardened package with an unsuccessful attack from `@ses/x`.
 - `@ses/unprotected`: An unhardened package with a successful attack from `@ses/x`.